jimpick/lambda-comments/README.md

 **Note:** When working with the CloudFormation recipe, you can also use `npm run update-cloudformation` and `npm run delete-cloudformation`

-## Manually create the "prod" deployment stage in API gateway

-When the CloudFormation stack in the previous step has been successfully provisioned (check the AWS Web Console), do this step.

-The Custom Resource library currently doesn't support this from CloudFormation, so, for now, we need to do it manually.

-Go to "API Gateway" in the Amazon web console, and select the desired API.
-Click the `Deploy API` button, and under `Deployment Stage`, select `New Stage`.
-Enter `prod` for the `Stage Name`, and click the `Deploy` button.

 ## Save the references to the provisioned CloudFormation resources